 Do you ever feel like being a pet owner leaves you constantly questioning what the right decision for your pet is?
 Being a pet owner has some significant challenges.
 There are no silly questions.
 Far too many pets end up getting hurt because their pet parents were embarrassed to ask for advice when they needed it.

-If you’re ever wondering whether you can offer your pet a particular type of food, or whether you can use a human medication to treat your pet’s illness, or anything else, don’t be afraid to just ask your vet.
+If you’re ever wondering whether you can offer your pet a particular type of food, or whether you can use a human medication to treat your pet’s illness, or anything else, don’t be afraid to ask.

 This is where a service like Airvet comes in handy.
-Airvet is an app you can download to your smartphone to put a whole network of licensed veterinarians only a couple taps away.
-In just a couple minutes, you can remotely connect to a veterinarian to ask whatever questions you may have–it’s easy, accessible, and affordable, a few words you won’t usually be able to associate with your hometown veterinary office.
+In just a couple minutes, you can connect with a veterinarian to ask whatever questions you may have–it’s easy, accessible, and affordable.

 More articles and news